Bears-R-Us/arkouda/INSTALL.md

 #### Build from Source
 *Required for machines with Apple Silicon* <br>
-For convience, the steps to install Chapel from source are detailed here.
+For convenience, the steps to install Chapel from source are detailed here.
 If you need more information, please visit the [Chapel Quickstart Guide](https://chapel-lang.org/docs/usingchapel/QUICKSTART.html). <br><br>
 1) Download the current version of Chapel from [here](https://chapel-lang.org/download.html).

 2) Unpack the release